jonathanduran7/jonathanduran7/README.md

 Welcome to my Github page!
 I'm a web developer.

 ## About me
-* 👨‍🎓 I'm currently studying informatics Engineering at Universidad Tecnológica Nacional (U.T.N.)
+* 👨‍🎓 I'm currently studying informatics Engineering at Universidad Nacional de la Matanza (UNLAM)

 * 🎸 I like playing the guitar
 * 🎮 I love video games
 * ⚽ I like football